coveo/source.coveo.com/_posts/2020-01-27-6-tips-to-help-you-design-a-good-people-search-experience.md

 However, a people search page should show the end users the picture of the person they are searching in a grid, not in a list.

 This allows the users that know who they are looking for to more easily scan the result page.
 The excerpt component is also less relevant in this scenario, as it is less likely that people will search for details of the person's profile, as opposed to searching for their name or for their areas of expertise.
-However, depending on the use case, it can still be a good idea to leave it.
+However, depending on the use case, it can still be a good idea to keep it.

 ![People Search With Cards](/images/2020-01-27-6-tips/6tipspeoplesearch-peoplesearchpageexample.png)